Characters of Final Fantasy XII: Vayne Solidor

-However, while he cares for the welfare of the people and of his family, Vayne is willing to use any means necessary to maintain order and retain power.
-He ensures the complete subjugation of Nabradia and Dalmasca and exterminates their royal families in order to acquire their deifacted nethicite.
-He confronts Dalmasca's resistance movement with absolute ruthlessness, accepting no surrender.
-He even goes so far as to murder his own ailing father and frame the Imperial senators, to put an end to their scheming against himself and Larsa, and to level cities in nethicite testing experiments.
-Vayne's ultimate goal is to free humanity from the control of the Occurians, a race of god-like beings that have for centuries secretly meddled with the course of human history.
+Despite caring for the welfare of the people and of his family, Vayne is willing to use any means necessary to maintain order and retain power.
+He ensures the complete subjugation of Nabradia and Dalmasca and exterminates their royal families to acquire their deifacted nethicite and confronts Dalmasca's resistance movement with absolute ruthlessness, accepting no surrender.
+He even goes so far as to murder his ailing father and frame the Imperial senators to put an end to their scheming against him and Larsa, as well as leveling cities in nethicite testing experiments.
+Vayne seeks to free humanity from the control of the Occurians, a race of god-like beings that have for centuries secretly meddled with the course of human history.

-During the battle over Rabanastre at the end of the game, Vayne commands the Sky Fortress Bahamut, and when confronted by the team, uses the nethicite to become "Vayne Novus" before being mortally wounded by Vaan.
+During the battle over Rabanastre at the end of the game, Vayne commands the Sky Fortress Bahamut, and after confronted by the team, uses the nethicite to become "Vayne Novus" before Vaan mortally wounds him.
 Venat, however, awards Vayne for helping it by giving him the power of an Occurian, causing Vayne to become the monstrous "Undying" and grafting pieces of the Bahamut's superstructure onto his body.
-In the ensuing battle, Vayne is finally killed by Vaan.
-Vayne is voiced in English by Elijah Alexander and by Nobuo Tobita in Japanese.
+In the ensuing battle, Vaan kills Vayne.
+Vayne is voiced in English by Elijah Alexander and Nobuo Tobita in Japanese.